 Using JSHint reporters

 Reporters receive feedback from JSHint and format it into something human readable.
-By default you’ll get raw text from JSHint and it will be displayed at the command line.
+By default, you’ll get raw text from JSHint and it will be displayed at the command line.
 Adding the ‘jshint-stylish’ plugin and passing it to the jshint.reporter(stylish) gives you a more readable output to the command line.